Caravan capitalism

 Caravan capitalism is the act of travelling between countries as wages increase.
-It takes its name from an alternative name for the travel trailer, and was first coined by German minister of finance Peer Steinbrück in March 2007 after Nokia signed a memorandum with Cluj County Council, Romania to open a new plant near the city in Jucu commune closing the Bochum, Germany factory, to local criticism.
+It takes its name from an alternative name for the travel trailer, and was coined by German minister of finance Peer Steinbrück in March 2007 after Nokia signed a memorandum with Cluj County Council, Romania to open a new plant near the city in Jucu commune closing the Bochum, Germany factory, to local criticism.